 In the User Ratings dialog from the Settings menu, you can select between country-average and world-average user ratings.
 There is also an option to see both at the same time.

-Note that the world-average ratings are available for many more apps and may be more reliable for less popular apps as they are based on the opinion of more people.
+Note that the world-average ratings are available for many more apps and may be more reliable for less popular apps as they are based on the opinion of many more people.

 While the other sort options are quite clear, some explanation is needed for the default relevance sort.